 According to surveys, global eCommerce sales boomed in recent years and are predicted to double in 2020 (approximately 4.5 trillion).
 Undoubtedly, this is a high-potential and dynamic market; therefore, we need to update its emerging trends to stay ahead in the competition.
 Today, we will show you top eCommerce trends dominating the industry now and in the upcoming year.
 If you want to grow your e-business, keep reading!

 Let’s Figure Out Top Ecommerce Trends In 2020…

 1. Progressive Web App (PWA)

 Have you heard anything about Progressive Web App?
 In short, PWA is a new way to deliver a better experience for users on the web.
 In other words, PWA is a web app that takes advantage of advanced web capabilities to provide a fantastic app-like experience to the customers.
 Moreover, there are some standard criteria for PWAs, including Progressive, Responsive, Independent, Fresh, Safe, Discoverable, Engageable, Installable, and Linkable.

 Many eCommerce stores have integrated this new technology and gained certain successes.
 Check out some examples here.

 2. Responsiveness Is A Must, Not An Option

 As you might know, more and more people prefer using their smartphones and tablets for online shopping to browsing on their desktops, laptops.
-Because of that, besides optimizing the website appearance on large-screen devices, all ecommerce businesses now must take care of the display on other popular equipment.
+Thus, besides optimizing the website appearance on large-screen devices, all eCommerce businesses now must take care of the display on other popular equipment.